simonrw/rynamodb/README.md

 # DynamoDB emulation layer in Rust

+> [!WARNING]
+> This repository has been archived as I have moved on to other projects.
+This code is a proof of concept only.

 ## Installation

 Install the binary with `cargo` (the only supported solution for now, sorry).